Blog ranking on search engines

 Ranking on search engines… SEO… Content optimization… it seems like not so long ago these terms were just a bunch of fancy words to me that people seemed to throw about in conversation.
 Making it sound like those words stand for golden rules which one must reach for but deep down they will never achieve.
 Indeed, I had such an illusion not that long ago, until I decided to take a deep dive (as I tend to do) into this unknown and unmask this untouchable world of content.

 My blogging journey has taken me on paths I probably would never have thought of traveling.
 If it weren’t for my determination to learn all I could to ultimately produce the best content I possibly could, I wouldn’t know all that I know today.
-From web development to basic design and video editing, and now to search engine optimization.
+From web development to basic design and video editing, and now, ranking on search engines through search engine optimization.

 I’m not an expert in SEO.
 Frankly, the rules of that game seem to change so regularly, without notice, that it’s one heck of a job for SEO experts to keep up with.
 I will go into that in a little more detail in a minute, but before I do, all the information to follow has been researched and tried by yours truly.
 I will also be using this blog’s online content as examples, during my journey of unmasking the puzzling world of SEO.